isaacvock/fastq2EZbakR/docs/index.md

 # Welcome to fastq2EZbakR!

 fastq2EZbakR is a Snakemake implementation of the [TimeLapse pipeline](https://bitbucket.org/mattsimon9/timelapse_pipeline/src/master/) developed by the [Simon lab](https://simonlab.yale.edu/) at Yale.
 The contributors to the original pipeline are Matthew Simon, Jeremy Schofield, Martin Machyna, Lea Kiefer, and Joshua Zimmer.
 Despite its origins, a lot has changed since the initial creation of the pipeline, and fastq2EZbakR has a load of novel functionality.
-It is also an extension/rewrite of bam2bakR, doing pretty much everything it does and thensome.
+It is also an extension/rewrite of bam2bakR, doing pretty much everything it does and then some.

 ## Where to go